 Pipeline Stages

 Pipeline is composed of multiple stages.
-There are mainly three kind of stages.
+There are mainly three kinds of stages.

 • Source